 My name is Kalin I did a lot of SEO from 2007 to 2014.
-Expired domains have been the core work of my life in the last 6 years.
+Expired domains have been the core work of my life in the last 7 years.
 I no longer follow SEO trends and couldn't tell you shit about local search or microformats.
 But for each country the size of Macedonia or Albania not only we have built a database of almost all domains with SEO value but I know:

-We have stronger and weaker (due to stronger competition of SEO domains hunters) countries but our general rule is: if we find a good PBN/high authority domain well below the market price we chase and catch it so we can sell it to you with profit but still below market price.
+We have stronger and weaker (due to stronger competition of SEO agencies or more auctions) countries but our general rule is: if we find a good PBN/high authority domain well below the market price we chase and catch it so we can sell it to you with profit but still below market price.
 And our knowledge of the details for catching in all countries makes us the only truly global SEO domains provider.
 After us, there is nothing good left and if you think there is, your criteria are either lower than ours or you have very narrow niche requirements (we would leave behind an ugly bugs blog with 5 links but if you are in the pest control niche it could work for you).

 As our SEO domains are almost entirely ccTLDs (country domains like co.uk) where ICANN registrars don't have any special powers, it's unclear whether or not Google fights Whois limits to be able to tell creation date of a domain.
 UK registry Nominet allows 1000 checks a day per IP and some other countries have a limit of 50 checks a day.
 Would Google allocate thousands of IPs to make Whois checks and build a system to detect and avoid Whois bans?
 Would they pay hundreds of thousands a year to DomainTools for this data?
 Both are possible but I consider very unlikely.
 In UK pre-drop auctions are forbidden so all domains are expired.
 Does this mean expired domains are not used successfully for PBN?
 Not at all, they are used in UK SEO for PBN all the time.

 Everything above applies only to countries with a Whois server that returns a creation date.
-As there are no regulations about this, every country has it's own policy for Whois, .de .es and many others don't have a creation date or don't have a Whois server at all.
+As there are no regulations about this, every country has its own policy for Whois, .de .es and many others don't have a creation date or don't have a Whois server at all.
 So Google really doesn't have a clue.

 So, in the end, it's up to you.
-If you are more paranoid and think Google checks Whois of .co.uk and the others that have it (though data shows otherwise) you can always stick to the countries that Google cannot see the creation date for.
+If you are more paranoid and think Google checks Whois of .co.uk and the others that have it (though data shows otherwise), you can always stick to the countries that Google cannot see the creation date for.
 As a bonus your domain registrant data is hidden from Google too, you will not have to worry about fake data or pay for privacy - you have your real data (and real email to receive expiration notifications) but Google cannot see it.
 If you are interested which are these nice countries for PBN domains, we're always ready to help.

 Scraping, hunting, whatever you call it is coming to an end as something you do yourself whatever the software.
 We know about almost all existing, expiring and expired domains (at least 99% of the ones with SEO value), have registered anything really good (even if it existed from say 1999 to 2004) and monitor all drops of any SEO value.
-Good and available .com, .net, .org domains are long gone, .ca, co.uk, .de, .fr etc. were all cleaned from anything worth it in the last 2 years.
+Good and available .com, .net, .org domains are long gone, .ca, co.uk, .de, .fr .it etc. were all cleaned from anything worth it in the last 2 years.
 Small countries' good available domains are rapidly plucked out too.
 Whatever domain we miss or leave behind is taken by the industrial size scrapers that sell PBN domains in bulk.

 Scrapers (especially the ones searching for .com domains) remind me of this: “The hardest thing of all is to find a black cat in a dark room, especially if there is no cat.”
-(Confucius) - when everything good is registered at the drop WTF are you searching for in competition with thousands of others like you
+(Confucius) - when everything good is registered at the drop WTF are you searching for in competition with thousands of others like you?

 Then you just hit the jackpot by finding us.
 Keep us in secret.
 I'm serious, there is not enough good domains in each individual country for both you and the competition.